qedric/empact/README.md

 3. **Personal Savings:** Parents can create a single-edition fund that unlocks on their child's 18th birthday, encouraging long-term savings.

-4. **Fundraising for Projects:** Teams or organisations can divide funds by percentage, making it an ideal way to distribute funds among contributors.
+4. **Vaultraising for Projects:** Teams or organisations can divide funds by percentage, making it an ideal way to distribute funds among contributors.

 5. **Long-Term Savings:** Self-organised pension funds or long-term savings initiatives can use ZebraFramework with a large number of tokens, unlocking when a specific balance is achieved.
 The tokens act like shares or bonds, allowing them to be bought and sold within the community.
 Royalties from token trading can be distributed back in to the community.